 There’s typically a member of staff around to offer tours or tourism information.

 Although not extensive, the attraction is centrally located and there’s no entrance fee, so it’s worth a quick visit.
-The environmental centre is located within a short drive of the Bight Reef and Smith’s Reefsnorkelling sites.
+The environmental center is located within a short drive of the

 Department of Environment and Maritime Affairs

 The upper level of the National Environmental Centre houses the offices of the Governmental Department of Environment and Maritime Affairs (DEMA).
 This department oversees the natural resources, marine regions, fisheries and